dariusf/ppx_polyprint/readme.md

   [@@trace Custom]
 ```

 Refer to the signature of `TraceConfig` for API details and documentation on what may be tweaked.
-A high-level interface is available (for changing things like printing format), but lower-level control is also possible, allowing the customisation of details like where output goes, what information is added to recursive calls, etc.
+A high-level interface is available (for changing things like printing format), but lower-level control is also possible, allowing the customisation of details like where output goes, what information is added to recursive calls, etc. Examples of this may be found [here](examples/configs/src/config.ml).

 If you are using a build tool which automatically discovers module dependencies (`ocamldep`/`ocamlbuild`) and the configuration module is in another file, it needs to be referenced from somewhere other than the `[@trace]` annotation for it to be picked up as a dependency.
 Here's an easy way to ensure this.